 Push Based Monitoring Service with Prometheus

-There has been a long discussion for Prometheus between pull and push, I’d suggest to read through this post Pull doesn’t scale - or does it?.
-It gives detailed pros and cons for each model, even though Prometheus natively supports pull model.
-Even so, considering that we prefer not to expose an extra HTTP endpoint for each worker node, we would like to take some walk around to implement a push based monitoring with node_exporter, pushgateway and prometheus.
+Prometheus natively supports pull model, but there’s a long discussion for Prometheus between pull and push, e.g. Pull doesn’t scale - or does it?.
+In this post it gives detailed pros and cons.
+Considering that we prefer not to expose an extra HTTP endpoint for each worker node, we would like to take some walk around to implement a push based monitoring with node_exporter, pushgateway and prometheus.

 We have multiple service nodes, each of them hosts multiple services, we use node_exporter to collect system metrics.

 What is different here is we add a forwarder between node_exporter and pushgateway, which helps us to switch the direction of data pipeline.
 Basically, node_exporter still listens on a specific port to expose metrics, but it only accepts internal requests.
 It helps us to keep the node safe from external malicious visits.
 Forwarder gets the metrics and send it to pushgateway, prometheus scraps data from pushgateway, instead of node_exporter.